Client Successes

 Samuel C. Johnson 1988 Trust, et al. v.
 Bayfield County

 649 F.3D 799 (7th Cir.
 2011).
-Prevailed before the U.S. Court of Appeals for the Seventh Circuit on behalf of private property owners who faced the prospect of a local government putting an ATV/snowmobile trail through the middle of their residences in northern Wisconsin, all without compensation.
+Attorney William Stuart prevailed before the U.S. Court of Appeals for the Seventh Circuit on behalf of private property owners who faced the prospect of a local government putting an ATV/snowmobile trail through the middle of their residences in northern Wisconsin, all without compensation.
 The case involved an abandoned railroad line which had its tracks removed in 1979, and after which private property owners purchased and built upon that land.

 - Represented a national oil manufacturer in obtaining summary judgment dismissal of all tort claims brought by purchaser based on the economic loss doctrine, thereby substantially deceasing the scope of damages under contractual provisions